tcsoares844/test/README.md

 # Alice

-Alice is front-end application for web and mobile using Zend Framework 2.
+Alice is the front-end application for web and mobile using Symfony 2.

 ### SYSTEM REQUIREMENTS